mexbeb/wavtrigger-dmi/README.md

 - 1 x 1KOhm Resistor
 - 1 x 1N914 Diode
 - 2 x BAT43 diodes (these two combined with the 1K resistor are used to protect the Arduino's pin, as in Hagiwo's circuits)

+Thanks to:

+- upiir, for the menu implementation -> https://github.com/upiir/arduino_oled_menu